einzige/sections_rails/README.markdown

     <%= section :menu %>

-This inserts the partial as well as the JS and CSS files in the view.
+This inserts the partial as well as the JS and CSS files into the view.

 # Installation